samay90/classroom_management_backend_hackathon/README.md

         - due_date_time can be any valid format of the Javascript.
         - title shoulld be less than 50chars and body should be less than 200chars.
         - total_marks should be an integer.
+    - Response : Basic
+19) Edit Assignment (POST) (/classroom/:class_id/asssignment/:assignment_id/edit)
+    - Params : class_id, assignment_id
+    - Header : Bearer Token
+    - Allowed Fields : title, body, due_date_time, total_marks, delete_attachments, attachments (files)
+    - Required Fields : Anyone of the allowed fields
+    - Conditions :
+    - Classroom should exist.
+        - User should be creator or teacher of the class
+        - due_date_time can be any valid format of the Javascript.
+        - title shoulld be less than 50chars and body should be less than 200chars.
+        - total_marks should be an integer.
+        - delete_attachments should be array of attachment ids in stringified format
+        - attachments should be files
+    - Response : Basic